I'm Honey!

 I am proud of you.
 Don’t stop ignoring your desires.
 It is time to focus on your aspirations and happiness while ‘continuing to fulfill your responsibilities’ to your husband.

+A lonely and sad marriage coupled with infidelity, abusive relationship, is difficult to save.
 I suggest having a conversation and discussing ‘your feelings’ (not his selfishness) remembering there are healthy conflict conversations.
 So, unmute yourself.
 Open up.
 Stay calm but carry on, even suggesting your marriage will not survive unless your feelings and needs are understood.

+I think you have to assess your feelings, silent treatment, and decide if staying married is a sustainable option.
 Then, start behaving in a way where he understands you mean business.
 Don’t falter.
 Set your limits.
 Walk the walk, remembering you have a presence, desires, and needs.

+Only you can decide what is in your best interest, anxious reaction.
 If the relationship continues to go south, you have to ACCEPT or move on.
 Yes, it will be scary, but if you have a solid plan in place it very well might mean… greener pastures.

 Warmly,